Dabido11/David-s-Fantastic-Notes/personal/dnd/icespire_gen2/Confidential/Possible Plot Points.md

 		- No trace of any other footsteps other than the rotting corpse
 	- After ambush, players can decide whether to retreat or search the area
 		- If they retreat, they must inform about the ambush and the hiring worker (Sir Lupin Deepfrost) will give them another quest
-		- If they search the area, a goblin enlaced with abyssal energy (+2 AC) can be seen running away with 35 ft speed
+		- If they search the area, a goblin enlaced with abyssal energy (+2 AC) can be seen running away
 			- If they decide to chase the goblin, follow Chase rules
 			- If they decide to leave the goblin alone, follow retreat scenario
 			- If they kill the goblin, it summons a shadow that has 1d4+2 (3) HP